peter-indeelabs/AWS-openfoam/README.md

 # openfoam-docker-awsbatch

 ## Overview
-running OpenFoam job on AWS Batch
+running OpenFoam job on AWS Batch.

+AWS Batch allow developers to build efficient, long-running compute jobs by focusing on the business logic required (CFD simulation in this case), while AWS manages the scheduling and provisioning of the work.

 ## Description
 by using these scripts and commands, you can run OpenFoam job on AWS Batch.